AshampooSystems/boden/docs/docs/reference/foundation/property.md

     	const typename backing_t::Proxy operator->() const;
 	```

-	Provides access to members of non-primitive pointer types
+	Provides access to members of non-primitive pointer types.

-## Binding
+## Binding Properties

 * **void bind(Property<ValType\> &sourceProperty, BindMode bindMode = BindMode::bidirectional)**

-	Binds to the given property.
-Internally it adds a subscription on the `sourceProperty's onChange
+	Binds the property to the given source property.

-	notification in which it calls set() on itself.
+	`bindMode` can be one of `BindMode::unidirectional` (one-way) or `BindMode::bidirectional` (two-way).
+If `bindMode` is set to `BindMode::unidirectional`, the property's value will be updated when the source property's value is changed.
+However, the source property's value will not be updated when the property's value is changed.
+If `bindMode` is set to `BindMode::bidirectional`, either property will be updated when the other's value is changed.
+This is the default behavior of `bind()`.

-	When `bindMode` is `BindMode::bidirectional` it also add the inverse notification to the `sourceProperty`
+	Property bindings work synchronously.
+That is, the bound property will be updated immediately on the thread the value change has been invoked on.

-## Notification
+## Being Notified of Changes

 * **auto &onChange() const**

-	Returns a [Notifier](notifier.md) thats called when the property value changes.
+	Returns a [Notifier](notifier.md) which is called when the property value changes.

 ## Operators